 How are donations used?

-100% of every dollar raised goes DIRECTLY to people in need!
+100% of every dollar donated goes DIRECTLY to people in need!
 This is made possible because the Board of Directors and the American staff donate all their time, and fund all of the overhead.
-In this way, every dollar you give is stretched til it squeaks!
+In this way, every dollar you give is stretched till it squeaks!

 Who is responsible for the Segera Mission Foundation?

-The daughter of the Founder, Janice Gleason Skow, and her husband, former US Army Lieutenant Colonel Richard Skow, have taken over the operation of the Segera Mission.
-There is a board of directors consisting of both Americans and local leaders.
+The founder’s daughter, Janice Gleason Skow, has taken over the operation of the Segera Mission.
+The Board of Directors consists of both Americans and local leaders.

 What is the Mission Statement of Segera Mission Foundation?

-To give the people of this remote area the message of God’s love, and a chance for a better life, through education, medical care, and the chance for a transformed future.
+To give the people of this remote area the message of God’s love, and a chance for a better life through salvation, education, medical care, and the chance for a transformed future.

 - To run the best school in Northern Central Kenya

-- To run a first class clinic providing first class medical care to the greater Laikipia Central region
+- To run a first-rate clinic providing top-quality medical care to the greater Laikipia Central region

 - To provide scholarship opportunities for students, including college and graduate school